Are Difficult Or Unexpected Circumstances Disrupting The Normal Flow Of Your Life, Career, Or Therapy?

 I have been working with clients online or via phone therapy for years.
 Although it’s not exactly the same as one-on-one, in-person therapy sessions, meeting online can be just as effective.
 It provides a human connection where you can express yourself openly and honestly, without fear of judgment or criticism.
 By taking advantage of new technology for video meetings, you can talk to a therapist on the phone or online and still have that authentic, healing therapeutic connection that comes from in-office meetings.

-My approach to online therapy sessions follows a similar outline as they would if we met in my office, and I draw from the same set of evidence-based treatments (including EMDR).
+as an online therapy provider, my approach follows a similar outline as they would if we met in my office, and I draw from the same set of evidence-based treatments (including EMDR).
 I have seen how effective teletherapy and phone sessions can be for clients who are traveling for work or otherwise unable to attend in-person counseling.
 And I know that regardless of the physical distance between us, I can help you achieve your personal and professional goals.

 For video sessions, I use the most secure version of Zoom available (which is currently in line with HIPAA guidelines) and Doxy, a platform ethically approved for online psychotherapy.
 All you need is a private place to work and internet access via a computer, laptop, or smartphone.
 I’ll provide a Zoom or Doxy link (both platforms are free for you to use).
 Or if you prefer meeting for therapy by phone, I will call you at the scheduled time.

-During sessions, we will go through the same things we would in my office—gathering information, addressing any privacy concerns you might have, filling out confidentiality forms, scheduling subsequent sessions, etc.
+During mental health care sessions, we will go through the same things we would in my office—gathering information, addressing any privacy concerns you might have, filling out confidentiality forms, scheduling subsequent sessions, etc.

 Perhaps you’re thinking that you should wait to start therapy until this whole COVID-19 crisis is over and you can meet in-office.
 However, we don’t know when it will be over and what life will look like afterward.
 And delaying the treatment you need to be able to function better can leave you feeling stuck in a very painful place that affects your personal and professional wellbeing.
 By taking responsibility to deal with this difficult situation right now in a constructive and healthy way, you can foster a sense of hope and self-confidence that allows you to bring something healthy into society for yourself and others.